 Surgical treatment of metastasis

 To be able to cure a bone cancer, it and any existing metastases must be removed completely with surgery.
 The lungs are the most common site of distant spread for bone cancer.
 Surgery to remove bone cancer metastases to the lungs must be planned very carefully.
 Before the operation, the surgeon will consider the number of tumors, their location (one lung or both lungs), their size, and the person’s general condition.

 The chest CT scan may not show all the tumors that truly exist.
 The surgeon will have a treatment plan in case more tumors are found during the operation than can be seen in the chest CT scan.

-Removing all the lung metastases likely gives the patient the only chance for cure.
+Removing all the lung metastases is probably the only chance for a cure.
 However, not all lung metastases can be removed.
 Some tumors are too big or are too close to important structures in the chest (such as large blood vessels) to be removed safely.
-Patients whose general condition is not good (due to poor nutritional status or problems with the heart, liver, or kidneys) may not be able to withstand the stress of anesthesia and surgery to remove metastases.
+People whose general condition is not good (due to poor nutritional status or problems with the heart, liver, or kidneys) may not be able to withstand the stress of anesthesia and surgery to remove metastases.

 For more information about surgery, see our document Understanding Cancer Surgery: A Guide for Patients and Families.